Apply for Financial Aid

 Steps to completing the Free Application for Federal Student Aid (FAFSA)

-1. Request an FSA ID (If you already have an FSA ID, go to step 2)
+1. Request a Federal Student Aid (FSA) ID (If you already have an FSA ID, go to step 2)

 What is an FSA ID?